FREE SHIPPING OVER £29

 Chronic conditions causing recurring bloody or mucousy stool, often linked to specific proteins or grains.
 Usually managed through hypoallergenic diets and probiotics.

-Tip: Try our Probiotic for Dogs to help with inflammation!
+Tip: Try our dog probiotics to help with inflammation!

 Serious Illnesses